 - States other than Alaska and Hawaii: $0.73

 Chapter 23—Roundup of Tax Credits

-Some credits expired at the end of 2016.
-Whether they will be extended to 2017 is uncertain.
+Some credits, which expired at the end of 2016, have been extended to 2017.
 These credits include all of the following:

 - Empowerment zone employment credit.